chrisza4/chris-blog/content/blog/enneagram-as-growth-tools/index.md

 I can go on but I think I already made a point.

-This is because every human has every type of capability.
+This is because every human has every type's capability.
 We are in some sense, every Enneagram type to a certain degree.
 We all have shame, fear and anger.
 We all have the capability and yearn to be integrity, loved, successful, authentic, self-sufficient, safe, happy, autonomous and comfort.

 We are not an AI maximizer which will do everything imaginable for just one single yearning that we are programmed with.
 We are human.
+We have multiple yearning and need.

 This leads to the next question.